CDAGaming/CraftPresence-Wow-Edition/README.md

 ## Author's Note
 *   At this time, the pixel-generation/reading that makes this possible has not been verified by Blizzard.
 An email and ticket have been put in to gain approval, though until this happens, use with caution.
-*   While a video, is aditionally planned for how to set this up, more info on how to install can be found [here](https://gitlab.com/CDAGaming/CraftPresence/-/wikis/Install-Guide-for-World-of-Warcraft-%7C-Minified)
+*   While a video is aditionally planned for how to set this up, more info on how to install can be found [here](https://gitlab.com/CDAGaming/CraftPresence/-/wikis/Install-Guide-for-World-of-Warcraft-%7C-Minified)

 ## Port Notes
 *   Please check [here](https://www.curseforge.com/minecraft/mc-mods/craftpresence) for the Minecraft Version of this addon